w-kuipers/alphadb/README.md

 # AlphaDB

-A toolset for SQL database versioning.
+A toolset for MySQL database versioning.

 ## Still in alpha stage